Don’t Use SEO Clickbait To Try To Trick Visitors To Your Blog

 Search engines such as Google and Bing are getting smarter and smarter.

-When they crawl your post, they analyse a long list of ranking factors.
+When they crawl your post, they analyze a long list of ranking factors.
 According to Backlinko, there are 200 ranking factors that Google uses to rank a web page for search queries.

-Whether you are blogging to promote your books, a local business or a marketing service, the key to success is in choosing appropriate keywords for every one of your posts.
+The key to success is in writing quality content and choosing appropriate keywords for every one of your posts.

-What is the difference between keywords and clickbait?
+What is the difference between keywords and SEO clickbait?

 A search keyword is a word or short phrase that real people use every day to find information on the Internet.
 It is not guesswork.